jprivera44/EscalAItion/README.md

-# Multi-Agent Simulation in International & Military scenarios
+# Escalation Risks from Language Models in Military and Diplomatic Decision-Making

 Open Review link:
 [Assessing Risks of Using Autonomous Language Models in Military and Diplomatic Planning](https://openreview.net/forum?id=5HuBX8LvuT)